 In 1633 the plague broke out at Dieppe.
 The hospital was full.
 Turning a deaf ear to all remonstrances, Marie saw in the pestilence an urgent invitation to sacrifice herself.
 But the hardships of this era, combined with the demands of hospital service in these periods of epidemics, overcame the strength of the young nun.
 Struck down by a disease thought to be fatal, she recovered after making a vow to devote her life to the assistance and the conversion of the Indians of the New World, if her superiors gave their approval.

-Already the secular foundress of the Hôtel-Dieu of Quebec, the Duchesse d’Aiguillon, had assured herself at Dieppe of the support of the Hospitallers.
+Already, the secular foundress of the Hôtel-Dieu of Quebec, the Duchesse d’Aiguillon, had assured herself at Dieppe of the support of the Hospitallers.
 She obtained from the Cent-Associés the necessary site in the centre of Quebec, and a fief on the outskirts.
-The founding agreement was signed in Paris 16 Aug.
+The founding agreement was signed in Paris on 16 Aug.
 1637.
-The enterprise, endowed by the generosity of its benefactress, was launched at Quebec by three Hospitallers: Anne Le Cointre, dite de Saint-Bernard, Marie Forestier, dite de Saint-Bonaventure-de-Jésus, and Marie Guenet, dite de Saint-Ignace, selected by an elective mandate at the Dieppe monastery, 2 Feb.
+The enterprise, endowed by the generosity of its benefactress, was launched at Quebec by three Hospitallers: Anne Le Cointre, dite de Saint-Bernard, Marie Forestier, dite de Saint-Bonaventure-de-Jésus, and Marie Guenet, dite de Saint-Ignace, selected by an elective mandate at the Dieppe monastery on 2 Feb.
 1639.
-Their ages were 29, 28, and 22 respectively.
+They were all in their 20s.